Accounting guide

 How to make the document decision

-Choose Matter if the bottleneck is the chase around the file
+Start with Matter when the bottleneck is the chase around the file

-Matter wins when the work keeps stalling because clients do not know what is missing, staff keep sending reminders manually, and status is harder to follow than it should be.
+Matter wins when the work keeps stalling because clients do not know what is missing, staff keep following up manually, and status is harder to follow than it should be.

-Those products are stronger when the firm is buying broader document-management capability across storage, collaboration, email, and document control.
+Those products are useful comparisons when the firm wants broader document-management capability across storage, collaboration, email, and document control.

-They become stronger when the document layer is inseparable from a bigger practice-platform decision.
+They are useful comparisons when the document layer is inseparable from a bigger practice-platform decision.

 FAQ